Operator theoretic causality analysis of fluid flows using linearized dynamics: Application: linearized Couette flow

-The comparatively large energy present in the $\eta$ components of the state shown in figure \ref{fig:chanMats}(d-f) could also contribute towards the discrepancy between LOCA and Granger observed in figure \ref{fig:chan1} since if Granger analysis misconstrues some amount of correlation as causation between $\eta$ states, the large $\sigma_j^2$ term associated with these states amplifies the corresponding $F$ values.
-Our analysis thus suggests that the difference between LOCA and Granger is due to the correlation between state variables, which can misleadingly contribute to causal inference in Granger analysis.
-To show this directly, we transform our variables to uncorrelated coordinates in time.
+\revone{The comparatively large energy present in the $\eta$ components, shown in Fig.~\ref{fig:chanMats}(d-f), contributes directly to the LOCA statistic through the unconditional variance $\sigma_j^2$.
+It does not enter the standard Granger statistic in the same manner, since refitting the restricted model replaces this unconditional variance by the variance of the component of the source that cannot be linearly predicted from the remaining variables.
+The differences observed in Fig.~\ref{fig:chan1} are therefore consistent with the distinction established in Sect.~\ref{sec:granger}: LOCA quantifies the response to an independently specified variation, whereas Granger causality quantifies unique predictive information after conditioning on the other variables.
+To examine this distinction, we next transform the system to coordinates that are uncorrelated in time.} To show this directly, we transform our variables to uncorrelated coordinates in time.
 To achieve this, we use a set of proper orthogonal decomposition (POD) modes identified from running the forced linear system with a timestep $\Delta t = 1$.
 To compute POD, we use an inner product corresponding to kinetic energy \cite{gustavsson1986excitation}, given by